acostauribe/genetic-data-QC/README.md

 A plink formatted .*bed*, .*fam*, .*bim* set, or a bgzipped *.vcf.gz* file.

-**Always Take a look at the files before beginning:**\
+> **Always Take a look at the files before beginning:**
-If you start with a plink dataset: \
+> If you start with a plink dataset:
-- Do the Individual IDs (column 2 in *.fam*) match what you were expecting? \
+> - Do the Individual IDs (column 2 in *.fam*) match what you were expecting?
-- Have the families been given a Family ID (column 1 in *.fam*)? \
+> - Have the families been given a Family ID (column 1 in *.fam*)?
-- Do the Individuals have their sex assigned (column 5 in *.fam*? \
+> - Do the Individuals have their sex assigned (column 5 in *.fam*?
-- Do the variants in the *.bim* have an identifier (column 2 in *.bim*)?
-Some analyses will require this information, and we may have to incorporate it to the *.fam*/*.bim* if its not already there. \
+> - Do the variants in the *.bim* have an identifier (column 2 in *.bim*)?
+Some analyses will require this information, and we may have to incorporate it to the *.fam*/*.bim* if its not already there.
-Make sure your files are properly aligned and the alleles are being called from the correct strand.
+> Make sure your files are properly aligned and the alleles are being called from the correct strand.
 INDELs should be [left aligned and normalized](https://samtools.github.io/bcftools/bcftools.html#norm).

 If you are starting with a *.vcf*, or your *.fam* does not have the sex /family of the samples already specified please provide an additional file `sample_data.txt` with a header as follows: